Mobile streaming audio is one of the fastest mobile growth sectors.

 He also talks about how HearPlanet’s mobile streaming audio service delivers many “points of view” about “points of interest,” alerting listeners to historical and travel site information.
 Listeners choose may listen from 30 seconds to 20 minutes.
 Surrounding POI content is sorted by popularity and distance, but app users are free to explore additional information that interests them.

-To monetize the business, HearPlanet intends to include audio mobile banner ads in the future, which will display products and services relevant to the content.
+To monetize the business, HearPlanet intends to include audio mobile banner ads in the future, which will display products and services as value ads to its current mobile streaming audio offering.

 The future?
 Voice recognition and text-to-speech technologies will change the way people communicate with their mobile phones and other mobile devices, making it easier for people to enter and retrieve information in all formats.